18F/handbook/_pages/about-us/offices/chicago.md

           <strong>Office&nbsp;/&nbsp;Seats</strong>
         </td>
         <td class="col-value">
            230 S Dearborn, on the corner of Jackson and Dearborn streets, is also known as the <a href="http://www.gsa.gov/portal/content/101886">John C. Kluzinscki Federal building</a>, or <em>JCK</em>.
-It is right between the famous <a href="https://en.wikipedia.org/wiki/Flamingo_(sculpture)">Calder Flamingo sculpture</a> and the historic Monadnock building.
+It is right between the famous <a href="https://en.wikipedia.org/wiki/Flamingo_(sculpture)">Calder Flamingo sculpture</a> and the historic Monadnock Building.
 The Acting Regional Administrator is John Cooke.<br /><br />
-       TTS's office is in suite 3780 in the south side corner of the 33rd floor.
+       TTS's office is in the south side of the 33rd floor (note that our mailing address is Suite #3500 but our office is on 33).
         </td>
       </tr>
       <tr>
         <td class="col-key"><strong>Region</strong></td>
-        <td class="col-value">Great Lakes Region (<a href="http://www.gsa.gov/portal/category/22227">region 5</a>)</td>
+        <td class="col-value">Great Lakes Region (<a href="http://www.gsa.gov/portal/category/22227">Region 5</a>)</td>
       </tr>
     </tbody>
   </table>